 My experience in retrospect:

 The days that followed the Vamana, were hard for me.
-I was coming undone and yoga, meditation and faith in the Almighty kept me going.
+I was coming undone and yoga, meditation, and faith in the Almighty kept me going.
 The Pizhichil helped soothe and released a lot of mental pain.
-For me mental pain physically manifests like a burning sensation on my forearms.
-How does it feel for you ?
+For me, mental pain physically manifests like a burning sensation on my forearms.
+How did it feel for you ?

 I hardly slept, my blood pressure stayed high and I constantly had burning forearms.
 I stayed present with the feelings and I knew my mind was breaking down to rebuild itself.
 My identity was dissolving and a new Salila was emerging.

 My weight fell to 108 pounds but my muscles, I had worked so hard to build, were still intact.
 I lost an inch off my body all over.
 My skin was clear, my cheeks were red and my hair felt longer.

 I was okay even with my extreme lack of sleep, I was energetic and ready for yoga every morning at 6.30 a.m.
 I was able to to hold my shoulder stands and pleasantly surprised to find my body a lot more flexible in other poses.
 In my heart I knew my vital processes were taking care of themselves.